UTEP-CS-1/website/staging_labs/clab1/spec.md

 ```

 {: .note }
-> If the video entries in `corpus.csv` were to change, your code should still be able to use it.
+> If the video entries in `corpus.csv` were to change, your code MUST still be able to work with it.
 However, you may assume that:
 > - The header and columns will not change.
 > - Video ids will always be 11 characters long.
 > - Video titles will always be <50 characters long.